 When your loved one relapses it is not a time to panic, to feel angry, or hopeless.
 It is a time to help them with getting things back on track.
 Even with someone who has had sobriety under their belt, relapse is not the end of things.
 All that resets is the days they have sober.
 They have not lost what they have learned and developed through treatment or recovery.
-Therefore, when you discover relapse has happened it is not a time to panic and react irrationally.
+Therefore, when you are seeing the all to familiar signs of drug use, it is not a time to panic and react irrationally.
 Take time to gather yourself and think things through about how you can support them.

 The blame game is also not a positive tool in the case of relapse.
 Blaming your loved one or yourself is not going to help the situation at all.
 When relapse happens after treatment, it is all too easy to blame the alcohol or drug rehab program.
 The nature of addiction is one where relapse is a reality, but it doesn't mean that any fingers need to be pointed or blame pinned.
 You need to be there for them and help them in ways that gets onto proper paths of sobriety.

 Get the Help They Need

 Help your loved one by getting them back into the practice of the things that helped them maintain sobriety.
 Whether this is attending 12-step meetings, working with a sponsor, or going to counseling, this step is crucial and needs to be timely.
 If more intensive care is needed, help them find an alcohol treatment or drug rehab program.